Hanlin, Burma: Legends

-There are many legends to explain the sudden disappearance of the Pyu kingdoms.
-In one legend it is said that a hot sand storm destroyed most of Hanlin.
-This occurred because the king had murdered his brother with a dagger when he could not create a shower of diamonds to fall on a Chinese diplomat.
+It is said that a hot sand storm destroyed most of Hanlin.
+This occurred because King Bandhava had murdered the Prince of Smile (ပြုံးမင်းထီး), his own brother, when the prince could not smile in order to create a shower of diamonds to fall on a Chinese diplomat.
 His son had escaped the disaster that befell Hanlin only to return later as a Buddhist to establish the city and build the Shwegugyi Pagoda.This pagoda is now encircled by agricultural fields with many ancient stupas built of bricks, while Hanlin lies to the north and Halingyi to the south.

 In another legend it is said that the misdeeds of a prince of Hanlin caused "a rain of ash and molten matter [to] pour down heavily and bury[ing] the city completely".